 Now, let’s dive into the details of bottom dump hoppers and see why they are the best trash hopper in the industry!

 Bottom Dump Hopper Styles

 There are a variety of styles when it comes to bottom dump hoppers.
-Generally, the styles can be differentiated according to this criteria:
+You can differentiate between the styles according to this criteria:

 - How does the scrap exit the hopper?

 We’ll look at each of these questions and discover the options you have when it comes to bottom dump hopper styles.

 There are two primary ways to dump the trash from a bottom dump hopper.

 Very simply, a single-door design has one door on the bottom of the hopper that hinges open to allow scrap to exit the hopper.